VH-Mentorship/W2-ToDoList-Modifications/README.md

 ## Instructions

-Your goal for this take-home assignment is to further build upon the to-do list template presented in the workshop.
+Your goal for this take-home assignment is to expand on the to-do list template presented in the workshop.
 Our goal is for you to come out of this workshop series with a tangible portfolio-ready project and a deeper understanding of front-end technologies.
 This is one of your chances to do so!
 As always, feel free to play around with the HTML, CSS, & JS source code to personalize the app.

 ## Challenge 1